Cost-Center/Docs/README.md

 - For Google Ads:
   - Source App Id, Ad, Ad Type dimension can't be selected with Country dimension
   - Source App Id dimension can't be selected with Ad and Ad Type dimension.
+- Att-cost: cost from attribution service: only available for Unity Ads and Applovin

 ## Data import
 - We use UTC timezone where possible, otherwise we use the timezone that data source provide.